tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 > import_config "./deployment_config/#{deployment_config}.exs"

-idea looks brilliant but this solution works only if you have separate staging and production hosts (and it's not my case).
+idea looks brilliant but this solution works only if you have separate staging and production hosts (which is not my case).